PNNL-Comp-Mass-Spec/Crosstab-Merger/Readme.md

 Use `/H` to specify the number of header rows
 * By default, the program assumes just one header row
-* For example, the PeptideQuantitation tab-delimited text files at https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs/ have one header row (and one key column)
+* For example, the PeptideQuantitation tab-delimited text files on GitHub at [https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs](https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs) have one header row (and one key column)
-  * The RelativeAbundanceRatios CSV files at https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs/ have three header rows (and two key columns)
+  * The RelativeAbundanceRatios CSV files [on GitHub](https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs) have three header rows (and two key columns)

 Use `/K` to specify the number of key columns
 * This is the number of columns that provide metadata about the crosstab data
-  * If the crosstab has peptide quantitation values, and the data file lists protein name in the first column and peptide sequence in the second color, the file has two key columns
+  * If the crosstab has peptide quantitation values, and the data file lists protein name in the first column and peptide sequence in the second column, the file has two key columns
-* As mentioned for `/H`, the PeptideQuantitation .txt files [on GitHub](https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs/) have one key column
+* As mentioned for `/H`, the PeptideQuantitation text files [on GitHub](https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs/) have one key column
   * The RelativeAbundanceRatios CSV files [on GitHub](https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs/) have two key columns

-Use `/Preview` to read the input files and see the of datasets found and rows that would be written
+Use `/Preview` to read the input files and see the number of datasets found and rows that would be written

 Use `/P` or `/Conf` to define a key/value parameter file with settings to load
 * Example Key=Value parameter files